arcnmx/nvoclock/README.md

 `nvoclock` is a command-line interface to NVAPI that supports full monitoring and overclocking of NVIDIA GPUs on Windows platforms.

+## Features

+While the interface may be a bit clunky, it supports everything you'd expect out of a modern overclocking tool:

+- GPU detection and displaying of stats, capabilities, etc. similar to GPU-Z
+- Monitor the status of a GPU including power draw, load usage, clocks, voltage, temperatures, fans, and so on - anything Afterburner would have a chart for
+- Fan control, thermal, and power limits
+- Traditional (pstate) offset overclocking
+- GPU Boost 3.0 frequency curve controls (VFP)
+  - Import/export to CSV file
+  - Voltage lock (single point testing)
+  - Don't try the "auto" subcommand
+- Pascal voltage boost

 ## Usage

 - `nvoclock info` displays information about the capabilities of detected GPUs
 - `nvoclock status` displays monitoring information about the GPU
   - Use in combination with [watch(1)](https://linux.die.net/man/1/watch) for best results.
-- `nvoclock status -a` shows fancy charts!
+- `nvoclock status -a` shows some fancy tables!
 - `nvoclock set` encompasses the usual options to overclock and tweak a GPU.
   Check `-h` for all the details.

 ### Global Options

-- `-g 0` can be used to filter results and operations to a specific GPU
+- `-g 0` flag can be used to filter results and operations to a specific GPU
 - `-O json` prints out information in JSON format to be parsed or handled by automated scripts.